 Programme Details

-aaaaaaa: 100.51355641598713, 13.734757161433865 1
+: 100.51355641598713, 13.734757161433865 1

-Following the insightful visits of Chinese heritage, walk to the nearby Princess Mother Memorial Park to explore some royal Thai heritage from times gone by.
-This park was established in remembrance of the mother of His Majesty King Rama 9, so the garden is a kind of reproduction of her childhood’s home.
-There is also a museum with exhibits displaying her biography, her work and life, and her connection with the community in this district.
+Following the insightful visits to Chinese heritage sites, walk to the nearby Princess Mother Memorial Park to explore some royal Thai heritage from times gone by.
+This park was established in remembrance of the mother of His Majesty King Rama IX, and the garden is a reproduction of her childhood home.
+There is also a museum with exhibits showcasing her biography, her work and life, and her connection with the community in this district.
+Afterward, return to the hotel by private transportation.
+(L)

 You might also like...